-So how did this all come about?
+So how did this problem in the subprime mortgage market come about?
 The surge in subprime and nontraditional mortgage lending reflected a confluence of developments over the last several years.
 First, the winding down of the largest refinance boom ever in 2003-2004 led to vigorous competition among originators and mortgage brokers as lenders loosened underwriting standards to try to maintain lending volume.